Gadnalf/android-studio-game-center/Phase2/README.md

 - The available board sizes are 3x3, 4x4, and 5x5 which are freely chosen by an user.
 - The exchange of the blank tiles with adjacent tiles are done by tapping onto the adjacent tiles (to be swapped) to the blank tiles.
 - Scores are updated based on the time and the number of moves made.
 Lesser moves made and lesser times spent to solve the puzzle will earn the user a better score.
-- Only the higheset scored game will be recorded on the scoreboard.
+- The game with the highest score will be recorded on the scoreboard.

 ### GAME #2: Sea Invaders
 - The goal of this game is to shoot the invaders (squid) to prevent them from reaching the bottom of the screen.